cglacet/bear/README.md

 * [Title of another note](link-to-another-node)
 ```

-For example if we need to modify the introduction text we just need to run:
+For example if we need to modify the introduction text you just need to run:

 ```bash
 BEAR_BACKREFERENCES_INTRO_TEXT="Liens entrants vers cette note :" \